 In mid-January I cashed in my sister’s offer of a trip to visit her Mediterranean abode in Cyprus.
-Feeling like I had won a Willy Wonka style golden ticket I hopped on board a magic carpet (aka Easy Jet – all the glamour – not) and took to the skies en route to milder climes.
+Feeling like I had won a Willy Wonka style golden ticket I hopped on board a magic carpet (aka Easy Jet – all the glamour – not) and took to the sky en route to milder climes.
 The four day jaunt would have been the perfect antidote to any lingering New Year Blues but thankfully as this year I wasn’t a sufferer it only made the vacation even more of a bonus.
 Time by the ocean and hanging out with the ‘Cypsters’ (Cypriot hipsters) in The Cookhouse reconnected me with the bigger picture and gave more perspective to my bohemian and wild ways.

 As you can see January has been a crackajack of a month and this only skims the surface of it all but anymore would have this Journal jotting rivalling the length of War & Peace.